thephoeron/fmcs/docs/index.md

 # Flavors Meta-Class System (FMCS): User Manual

-> :warning: **This is a work in progress.** The documentation is being restored and updated from the original sources according to the functionality and direction of the restoration and extension of functionality.
+> :warning: **This is a work in progress.** The documentation is being restored
+> and updated from the original sources.
 Please check back later for updates.

 This manual describes the Flavors Meta-Class System (FMCS) for _Demonic Metaprogramming_ in Common Lisp, an alternative to CLOS+MOP.
 It has been restored from the [CMU AI Repository][CMUAIREPO] alongside Jürgen Walther's [BABYLON][BABYLON] AI Workbench system, from which the sources of FMCS were extracted as a standalone library.

 - [Overview](./overview.md)
 - [Basic Usage](./basic-usage.md)